MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/authentication-commands.md

 ### Using passwordless authentication

-Passwords are a primary attack vector.
-Passwordless authentication is a strategy to mitigate attacks where bad actors use social engineering, phishing, and spray attacks to compromise passwords.
+Passwordless authentication is a method of verifying a user’s identity without the use of a password.
+Passwords are a primary attack vector and passwordless authentication is a strategy to mitigate attacks where bad actors use social engineering, phishing, and spray attacks to compromise passwords.

 Microsoft Graph PowerShell supports the following passwordless authentication methods:

 - Windows Hello for Business
-- Fast ID Online (FIDO) v2.0 (FIDO2)
+- Fast ID Online v2.0 (FIDO2)
 - Microsoft Authenticator app
 - Certificate-based authentication (CBA)